‘Days of Our Lives’ Spoilers for Week April 17-21: John Returns, Chad Wants Abigail Back, Gabi Has A New Love?

 Nicole confesses something to Brady.

 Jade (Danielle Haugh) talks to Claire (Olivia Rose Keegan) about Theo (Kyle Pettis) and Wyatt (Scott Shilstone) and makes a crazy suggestion.
-According to Inquisitr, she suggests that Claire make a sex tape with Theo and then she must leak it online.
-This will serve a dual purpose: it will keep the romance going with Theo and will help her flailing music career.
+According to the Inquisitr, she suggests that Claire should make a sex tape with Theo and then leak it online.
+This will serve a dual purpose: It will keep the romance going with Theo and help her flailing music career.

 Wednesday, April 19, 2017

-Steve (Steve Johnson), is taking his role as a new dad seriously, and tells Tripp (Lucas Adams) not to take the Vitali family’s money.
+Steve (Steve Johnson) is taking his role as a new dad seriously and tells Tripp (Lucas Adams) not to take the Vitali family’s money.
+Meanwhile, Kayla (Mary Beth Evans) sees through Jade’s plot and exposes her.

 The moment is here: John (Drake Hogestyn) returns!
 Marlena (Deidre Hall) and John have a joyful reunion.
+Also, Paul (Christopher Sean) informs Sonny (Freddie Smith) about Deimos (Vincent Irizarry).

 Thursday, April 20, 2017

 Kayla helps Tripp out of his situation.
 By doing this, their relationship and the bond between stepmom and stepson is strengthened.
+Tripp, however, offers Jade a place to stay.

 Steve tells Adrienne (Judi Evans) that Tripp is his son with Ava, and that they only recently found out Tripp’s paternity.

 Gabi and Eli Grant (Lamon Archey) go on a date.
 Julie Horton (Susan Seaforth Hayes) had previously warned Eli about Gabi.
-Julie spots them on their date and Julie decides to tell Gabi exactly how she feels.
+Julie spots them on their date, and Julie decides to tell Gabi exactly how she feels.
 This all culminates in a nasty confrontation between Julie and Gabi where Julie tells Gabi to leave her grandson alone.
 Celeb Dirty Laundry reports that Julie will be rushed to hospital as she suddenly collapses.

 Friday, April 21, 2017